PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 Transport (flights, trains, etc) should  be booked directly via Concur(see below); this obviates the need for post-hoc reimbursement.

-Please note: it is essential that reimbursements are submitted in a timely manner; Penn policy prohibits reimbursements after 6 months.
-Sometimes review can be lengthy and several revisions are needed due to the multiple layers of compliance at Penn.
-As such, requests not submitted immediately after they are incurred risk being unpaid; sadly there is no remedy for this after 6 months.
+Please note: all expense reports must be submitted within 60 days.

+- For travel expenses: Concur requires a trip begin date and end date; the 60-day window is measured from the trip’s end date.
+- For non-travel expenses: the 60-day window begins on the date the expense is incurred.
+Out-of-pocket expenses related to a trip (e.g., conference registration fees or airfare) can be included on the trip’s expense report.
+- Tax implications: expenses submitted after 60 days without an approved exception will be treated as taxable income and may be subject to withholding.

+Given the multiple layers of compliance at Penn, please submit immediately after expenses are incurred or a trip ends to avoid delays.

 For more details on funding for travel, please see the [travel guidelines wiki](https://pennlinc.github.io/docs/LabHome/TravelGuidelines/).